What can you recycle?

 • Please make sure there is no non-cardboard inside the boxes.

-• Remove any tape used to secure boxes.
+• Remove any tape used to secure boxes and put in general waste.

 Why recycle?